learn-co-curriculum/ruby-oo-class-variables-conclusion/README.md

 - How to recognize a class constant
 - How to utilize class constants
 - How to know when to use `attr_accessor`
-- How to know when to define private and protected methods
+- How to know when to define private methods
-- The difference between public, private and protected methods
+- The difference between public and private methods
 - How to use class variables to keep track of a class's data
 - The concept of remembrance in object-oriented programming